China launches three days of military drills in Taiwan Strait

 “The operations are necessary for safeguarding China’s national sovereignty and territorial integrity.”

-Last August, China deployed warships, missiles and fighter jets around Taiwan in its largest show of force in years, following a trip to the island by McCarthy’s predecessor, Nancy Pelosi.
+- ‘We will never yield’ - China deployed warships, missiles and fighter jets around Taiwan last August in its largest show of force in years, following a trip to the island by McCarthy’s predecessor, Nancy Pelosi.

 McCarthy, who is second in line to the US presidency, had originally planned to go to Taiwan himself.